-Medical Engineering in the Clinical Environment [30 credits] plus work-based learning [30 credits] By the end of this module, the student will be expected to apply in practice a range of technical and clinical skills and critically reflect on and develop their performance, working within the Standards of Proficiency set by the AHCS and will be able to: Safe working practice in Medical Engineering 1.
-Apply health and safety and risk management principles to all aspects of the medical engineering technologist's role.
-2. Observe and perform a range of risk assessments appropriate to Medical Engineering.
-3. Observe and perform a range of equipment management processes.
-1.1.1 1.1.2 1.1.3 1.1.4 clinical skills and critically reflect on and develop their performance, working within the Standards of Proficiency set by the AHCS and will be able to: Safe working practice in Medical Engineering 1.
-Apply health and safety and risk management principles to all aspects of the medical engineering technologist's role.
-2. Observe and perform a range of risk assessments appropriate to Medical Engineering.
-3. Observe and perform a range of equipment management processes.
-1.1.2 1.1.3 1.1.4 Apply health and safety and risk management principles to all aspects of the medical engineering technologist's role.
+Торіс Medical Engineering in the Clinical Environment [30 credits] plus work-based learning [30 credits] GSP reference Technical and clinical skills By the end of this module, the student will be expected to apply in practice a range of technical and clinical skills and critically reflect on and develop their performance, working within the Standards of Proficiency set by the AHCS and will be able to: Safe working practice in Medical Engineering Apply health and safety and risk management principles to all aspects of the medical engineering technologist's role.
 Observe and perform a range of risk assessments appropriate to Medical Engineering.
 Observe and perform a range of equipment management processes.
-1.1.2 1.1.3 1.1.4 Equipment management, quality management systems and processes 4.
+1.1.1 1.1.2 1.1.3 1.1.4 1.1.5 Equipment management, quality management systems and processes 4.
 Operate equipment management and quality management systems (QMS), both electronic and manual, to support all aspects of equipment management activities.
 5. Apply equipment management processes to assist in the management of rental and loan equipment.
-Medical device acquisition, acceptance testing and installation 6.
-Observe and undertake the procurement process from working with the user to define the user specification through to the procurement process adhering to trust processes.
-7. Complete equipment acceptance procedures and, where appropriate, additional installation procedures for a range of medical devices managed by medical engineering technologists.
-8. Perform a range of electrical safety tests and calibration checks and adjustments on medical devices with and without patient-applied parts.
-1.1.5 1.1.6 1.1.7 1.2.1 1.2.5 2.2.7 2.2.3 2.2.4 2.2.9 3.1.5 3.1.4 3.2.2 3.1.5 3.1.4 Planned preventative maintenance (PPM), equipment repairs and decommissioning of medical devices 9.
+1.1.6 1.1.7 1.2.1 1.2.5 2.2.7 Medical device acquisition, acceptance testing and installation Observe and undertake the procurement process from working with the user to define the user specification through to the procurement process adhering to trust processes.
+Complete equipment acceptance procedures and, where appropriate, additional installation procedures for a range of medical devices managed by medical engineering technologists.
+Perform a range of electrical safety tests and calibration checks and adjustments on medical devices with and without patient-applied parts.
+2.2.3 2.2.4 2.2.9 3.1.5 3.1.4 3.2.2 3.1.5 3.1.4 Planned preventative maintenance (PPM), equipment repairs and decommissioning of medical devices 9.
 Perform PPM procedures on a range of medical devices.
 10. Recognise and identify common artefacts, hazards, interference and faults that are associated with medical devices and suggest and/or perform corrective action.
 11. Perform repair procedures on a range of medical devices.
-3.1.4 3.2.2 3.2.1 4.1.5 M 6.
-7. 8.
-Pl de 9.
-10 edical device acquisition, acceptance testing and installation Observe and undertake the procurement process from working with the user to define the user specification through to the procurement process adhering to trust processes.
-Complete equipment acceptance procedures and, where appropriate, additional installation procedures for a range of medical devices managed by medical engineering technologists.
-Perform a range of electrical safety tests and calibration checks and adjustments on medical devices with and without patient-applied parts.
-Isanned preventative maintenance (PPM), equipment repairs and decommissioning of medical evices Perform PPM procedures on a range of medical devices.
-D. Recognise and identify common artefacts, hazards, interference and faults that are associated with
+12. Decommission and dispose of equipment in a safe and appropriate manner, according to local 3.1.4 3.2.2 3.2.1 4.1.5

-Topic Medical Engineering in the Clinical Environment [30 credits] plus work-based learning [30 credits] GSP reference procedures.
+Торіс Medical Engineering in the Clinical Environment [30 credits] plus work-based learning [30 credits] GSP reference procedures.
 Equipment design and safe use in Medical Engineering 13.
 Specify, design and build a simple electronic device using appropriate test and development equipment, with reference to the relevant standards.
 14. Teaching/training healthcare staff how to operate equipment, use accessories and store a number of simple medical devices.
 The range of medical devices may include, but is not limited to, anaesthetic and ventilation equipment, blood pressure monitors, defibrillators, gas analysis and monitoring equipment, multi-parameter monitors, single or multi-parameter display equipment, electrocardiogram machines or other recording equipment, infusion devices, pulse oximeters and temperature measuring equipment.